 Compare to Similar Products

 The North Face Endurus Hike GTX has an "XtraFoam" midsole that seems like it is TNF's attempt at replicating the Hoka One One phenomenon.
 It's thicker than most other midsoles, giving you a cushy and soft ride.
 This shoe also has a Gore-Tex liner and a Vibram XS Trek sole.

-We were impressed by the waterproofness of this pair.
+We are impressed by the waterproofness of this pair.
 The Gore-Tex liner really does keep the water out of the inside of this shoe, which is impressive considering how thin the upper is.
-The tongue gusset comes high up the front and also helped keep the water out.
+The tongue gusset comes high up the front and also helps keep the water out.
 We did notice that the synthetic upper held water in though as opposed to shedding it like the Salomon X Ultra 3, so they might be a bit slower to dry out once wet.

 Our main concern with the durability of the Endurus is that there is a lot of exposed midsole.
 Since that material is soft, it'll be more prone to wear than a covered midsole.
 The lugs on the soles are not very deep either, and since the rubber is soft, you might wear away a lug or two over time.